 This complex piece is one of the most famous anti-fascist images showing the effect of senseless war on civilians.
 This complex piece of John Heartfield art plays off the words of a speech Hermann Goering gave in Hamburg.

 The caption (Hurrah, die Butter is alle!
 Goering in seiner Hamburger Rede: “Erz hat stets ein Reich stark gemacht, Butter und Schmalz haben höchstens ein Volk fett gemacht.”) translates to (Hurrah, There’s No Butter Left!
 Goering in his Hamburg speech: “Ore [iron] has always made an empire strong, butter and lard have made a people fat at most.”).
-There is a terrible sadness in Heartfield’s comical take on Göring words.
+There is terrible sadness in Heartfield’s comical take on Göring words.

 Goering pointed out in his Hamburg speech that butter and lard stand for indulgence.
 (See text at the bottom of the poster).
 So John Heartfield’s message is: “From now on, you will be exposed to military propaganda in its ‘crudest’ form.
 It will invade every aspect of your life.”

-Nevertheless, I think the underlying message is much more subtle than that.
-If you take a closer look, you can see the swastikas that are part of the wallpaper hinting at the fact that you don’t know who is listening.
-Also, everyday products are already part and parcel of the propaganda machine.
+However, the underlying message is more subtle than that.
+If you take a closer look, you can see the swastikas that are part of the wallpaper.
+The swastikas hint at the fact that you don’t ever know who is listening.
+This also means everyday products are already part and parcel of the propaganda machine.
 It’s possible John Heartfield was familiar with Antonio Gramsci and his theory of cultural hegemony in one way or another.